security-devroom/fosdem-2017/README.md

 ## Submissions

-Submissions require a small abstract and a short speaker description and must be submitted via the Pentabarf system no later than XXX December 2016.
+Submissions require a small abstract and a short speaker description and must be submitted via the Pentabarf system no later than 1st of December 2016.
 Suggested duration for a timeslot to apply for is 25 minutes (20 min presentation + 5 mins questions).
-The schedule shall be finalized by XXX December 2016.
+The schedule shall be finalized by 15 December 2016.

 Instructions: